Each team must have the number of team members as specified by the Program selected.

 Participants aged less than 18 years must have provided written consent from their parent or legal guardian prior to the Team Challenge weekend and also be accompanied at all times by their parent, guardian or team captain.
 The parent or legal guardian will need to confirm that the participant has sufficient maturity, decision making skills and physical fitness to complete the Program and that the parent or legal guardian will be responsible for all actions taken by the participant during the Program.

 Teams can substitute team members up until the 28 February 2021 (subject to meeting the minimum age

 requirements).
 After this date, Footstep Events reserves the right to refuse any team changes if, in their opinion, the new team member does not have enough time to prepare for the Program.
 No substitutions may be made once a team has completed sign-in at the Team Challenge.

 You must consult a doctor about your participation if you have any concerns about your fitness level or potential underlying health conditions that may impact your ability to participate safely in the Program or Challenge.

 Participants must pass on any relevant and important medical information or health issue concerns to organisers and their team mates before the start of the Team Challenge.

 Teams must be aware of, and agree to complete each section within the time restrictions.
 This will require teams to maintain a minimum walking speed of 4km/hr and spend a maximum of 30 minutes resting between sections.

-For the 60km and 100km distances, strictly four members per team on course for each section.
+For the 60km and 100km distances, strictly no more than four members per team on course for each section.
 Additional walkers will result in immediate disqualification.

-The team must remain within 200m of each other while on the trail.
-This will be monitored by roving cycling marshals.
+Walking team members must remain within 200m of each other while on course during each section.
+This will be monitored by roving marshals.